0. Introduction

 Personally, I have trouble remembering the formula for converting

-store this calculation and reference it easily.
+can store this calculation and reference it easily.

-Take note of the (*
+Take note of the (*, (- and (/

 functions.
-These are basic math operations: multiplication, subtraction
+These are basic math operations: multiplication,

-.
-That's because CLIPS uses a "LISP-like" syntax.
++ 2 as (+ 1 2).
+That's because CLIPS uses a

 (clear) (deffunction say (?words) (println "You say, \"" ?words ".\"")) (say "Hello, world") (deffunction shout (?words) (println "\"" ?words "!\" you shout.")) (shout "Hello, world")' (deffunction fahrenheit-to-celsius (?f) (* (- ?f 32) (/ 5 9) )) (println "50°F is " (fahrenheit-to-celsius 50) "°C")

 - ← 15.
-Prominently salient
+Prominently Salient

 - 16. What's your function?